Hỏa Lò Prison

 Hỏa Lò Prison ([hwâː lɔ̀], Nhà tù Hỏa Lò; Prison Hỏa Lò) was a prison in Hanoi originally used by the French colonists in Indochina for political prisoners, and later by North Vietnam for U.S. prisoners of war during the Vietnam War.
 During this later period, it was known to American POWs as the "Hanoi Hilton".
-The prison was demolished during the 1990s, although the gatehouse remains as a museum.
+Following Operation Homecoming, the prison was used to incarcerate Vietnamese dissidents until its demolition between 1993 and 1994.
+Its gatehouse remains a museum.

 French era

 The name Hỏa Lò, commonly translated as "fiery furnace" or even "Hell's hole", also means "stove".
 The name originated from the street name phố Hỏa Lò, due to the concentration of stores selling wood stoves and coal-fire stoves along the street in pre-colonial times.

-The prison was built in Hanoi by the French, in dates ranging from 1886 to 1889 to 1898 to 1901, when Vietnam was still part of French Indochina.
+The prison was built in Hanoi by the French between 1896 and 1901, when Vietnam was still part of French Indochina.
 The French called the prison Maison Centrale, 'Central House', which is still the designation of prisons for dangerous or long sentence detainees in France.
 It was located near Hanoi's French Quarter.
 It was intended to hold Vietnamese prisoners, particularly political prisoners agitating for independence who were often subject to torture and execution.
 A 1913 renovation expanded its capacity from 460 inmates to 600.
 It was nevertheless often overcrowded, holding some 730 prisoners on a given day in 1916, a figure which rose to 895 in 1922 and 1,430 in 1933.
-By 1954 it held more than 2000 people; with its inmates held in subhuman conditions, it had become a symbol of colonialist exploitation and of the bitterness of the Vietnamese towards the French.
+By 1954, it held more than 2000 people; with its inmates held in subhuman conditions, it had become a symbol of colonialist exploitation and the bitterness of the Vietnamese towards the French.

 The central urban location of the prison also became part of its early character.
-During the 1910s through 1930s, street peddlers made an occupation of passing outside messages in through the jail's windows and tossing tobacco and opium over the walls; letters and packets would be thrown out to the street in the opposite direction.
+During the 1910s through 1930s, street peddlers made an occupation of passing outside messages through the jail's windows and tossing tobacco and opium over the walls; letters and packets would be thrown out to the street in the opposite direction.
 Within the prison itself, communication and ideas passed.
-Many of the future leading figures in Communist North Vietnam spent time in Maison Centrale during the 1930s and 1940s.
+Many of the future leading figures in Communist North Vietnam and Viet Minh spent time in Maison Centrale during the 1930s and 1940s.

 Conditions for political prisoners in the "Colonial Bastille" were publicised in 1929 in a widely circulated account by the Trotskyist Phan Van Hum of the experience he shared with the charismatic publicist Nguyen An Ninh.

 Democratic Republic of Vietnam, 1954

-Following the defeat at the Battle of Dien Bien Phu and the 1954 Geneva Accords the French left Hanoi and the prison came under the authority of the Democratic Republic of Vietnam.
+Following the defeat at the Battle of Dien Bien Phu and the 1954 Geneva Accords, the French left Hanoi and the prison came under the authority of the Democratic Republic of Vietnam.
 Thereafter the prison served as an education center for revolutionary doctrine and activity, and it was kept around after the French left to mark its historical significance to the North Vietnamese.